Expert Property Division Attorneys Serving Sonoma County, CA

 Property division is a challenging aspect in nearly every divorce case.
 This is especially true of long-term marriages or partnerships where spouses own real estate, complex assets, and investment accounts.
 Dividing property to suit both parties’ needs can be made more difficult when spouses cannot communicate.
-If you are going through a divorce, contact the Sonoma County divorce attorneys at the Schoenberg Family Law Group, P.C. law firm.
+If you are going through a divorce, contact the Sonoma County divorce attorneys at the Schoenberg Family Law Group, P.C. law firm to speak with our Sonoma County property division lawyer.

 At the Schoenberg Family Law Group, P.C., our property division attorneys use our legal and financial knowledge to help you navigate your property division case.
 We know the necessary steps to avoid the common financial pitfalls that plague spouses both during and after the finalization of their divorce.